candi-date-xyz/candi-date/README.md

 ### 🤓 What is/was \_b00t\_
 Vegemight is a refactor of the good ideas from [http://github.com/elasticdotventures/\_b00t\_]() into Candꭵ.ⅆa𝕥e(®️®️) v0.0.1 using cargo - second attempt at a universal installer for less/least technical people.
 But this is mostly intended for technical recruiting initially.

-### 🤓 How much crypto-currency will a 𝓒and𝖎-𝔇⍺𝑡𝑒 cost?
+### 🤓 How much crypto-currency will a 𝒞andꭵ-𝔇⍺𝑡𝑒 cost?
 Neglible real dollar amounts, pennies or less.
 It's Freemium business model with lots of coins getting dropped.
 The system will be very efficient, especially ETH2 post merge, the fees will be very low, and the candidates are pre-screened.
 While there is crypto-currency, the idea is to keep the fees very low and the crypto is a way to reward individuals for successfully completing steps.
 Maybe the crypto will be working someday, but that isn't why people are playing the game.
 It will take probably 6-10 weeks to build the prototype system, or something that resembles a prototype?
 It's unknown how long it will take to get connections to networks & exchanges setup.

 ## Present obstacles